mhy001/jalapencode/README.md

 Launch the MySQL server and run queries in db_prep.php to create the database with initial data.

 #### Running with PHP built-in server
 In terminal/command prompt, navigate to the project's root.
-Type "_php -S localhost:8080 -t public/_".
+Type ```php -S localhost:8080 -t public/```.
 Open a web browser at localhost:8080 to view the project.

 #### Running with Apache HTTPD
 If this project is the only project, open _httpd.conf_ and point _DocumentRoot_ to the project's public folder.
 For the directory, change _AllowOverride None_ to _AllowOverride All_.
 Open a web browser at localhost to view the project.